This post is by Franz Jordan, CEO of Sellics.

 Amazon Sponsored Products has proven to be a very effective channel for sellers and vendors looking to increase their sales velocity on Amazon.
-In 2016, the number of sellers using Amazon PPC globally doubled, while the number of clicks on PPC ads grew by over 150%.
-This growth has continued, as between second-quarter and third-quarter 2017, Amazon’s Sponsored Products ads grew by another 52%.

 With more sellers leveraging Amazon PPC as part of their marketing strategy, it raises interesting questions about the market saturation of keywords on Amazon’s ad platform, and whether there still lies untapped potential for sellers to bid on lucrative keywords with a low cost-per-click (CPC).
 After all, bidding on keywords with negligible competition means you are driving very low-cost traffic to your products.

 As an Amazon seller, you need to ask yourself how you can take advantage of the current PPC landscape to (a) lower your overall CPC and (b) leverage the untapped keyword potential in Sponsored Products to buy more traffic for your products at a low cost.

 Part 1: Short-Tail Keyword Strategy

 Amazon PPC ads appear when a customer’s search query is relevant to the keywords that you are bidding on.
 Keywords with a high search volume (“short-tail” keywords) on Amazon are lucrative for sellers because they already have a high sales potential.

 Competition for short-tail keywords is fierce though.
 Last year, the average winning CPC bid across all product categories increased by approximately 20%, from $0.28 to $0.34 per click.

 Because of this high level of competition for short-tail keywords, we recommend that sellers:

 - Regularly monitor their PPC campaigns

 - Ensure their ad spend is in line with their target profit margin